xinyue-lily/xinyue-lily.github.io/_posts/2022-03-12-Final-Project.md

 ## 2. Model training and comparison

 ### (1) Data Preparation
-Firstly, we split our data into training and testing.
+Firstly, We split the dataset into the test data set and the train data set.
+The train data set takes up 70% of the entire data, and the test data set takes up the rest 30%.
 ```python
 dataset = pd.concat([y,X],axis=1)
 train,test=train_test_split(dataset,test_size=.3,random_state=42)